RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: The RESAPLE Estimator

 This immediately implies asymptotic normality if $\rho=0$ (the reader might recognise this as a null assumption of no spatial dependence) and under local alternatives of order $r^{-1/2}$.
 We note that the APLE literature adopts the same one-step perspective for spatial dependence parameters \citep{liMoransTestingSpatial2007, liOnestepEstimationSpatial2012}.

-Second, one-step estimators inherit bias properties from Taylor expansion (see for instance \cite{wellner_stat581_ch4_rev1}).
-Specifically, the error in the Taylor expansion comes from higher-order derivatives of the score.
+Second, one-step estimators inherit bias properties from Taylor expansion (see for instance \cite{vaartAsymptoticStatistics1998}).
+Specifically, the error in the Taylor expansion comes from higher-order derivatives of the score, while the stabilised denominator is first-order equivalent to the restricted Fisher information under the conditions above.
 Therefore, the local approximation error (and hence local bias) of the RESAPLE around a linearisation point of $\rho=0$ is at most \emph{quadratic} in $|\rho|$ in the $\sqrt{r}$-scaling.
 A quadratic error is negligible when $\rho$ is small.
 In other words, one can treat the RESAPLE as locally \emph{approximately} unbiased for $\rho$ around $\rho = 0$.

-It is worth bearing in mind that just as we discuss these properties of the RESAPLE, they are equally applicable to ML-based APLE-type one-step estimators.
-Indeed, the above arguments imply that these estimators are all asymptotically equivalent (and equivalent to full REML and ML estimation procedures for $\rho$) in a first-order neighbourhood around $\rho = 0$ under a $\sqrt{r}$-scaling.
+It is worth bearing in mind that just as we discuss these properties of the RESAPLE, they are equally applicable to likelihood-based one-step estimators that use consistent curvature normalisations.
+Indeed, the above arguments imply that these estimators are asymptotically equivalent to full REML and ML estimation procedures for $\rho$ in a first-order neighbourhood around $\rho = 0$ under a $\sqrt{r}$-scaling.
 The main difference comes from the \emph{finite-sample} case.
 It is in this case that the RESAPLE has the benefits that we describe earlier in this paper.